AwokeKnowing/DynamicCssVars/README.md

-# dynamicCssVars
+# DynamicCssVars
-dynamically create and modify css variables
+Dynamically create and modify css variables.
+Make the variables scoped to the specified element.
+Use the variables in your css.

 ## example